A Degenerate Bifurcation Perspective on High Sensitivity in a Modified Gower-Leslie Model with Additive Allee Effect: Conclusions

 \section{Conclusions}

-For a modified Leslie-Gower type predator-prey model with Holling I functional response and addictive Allee effect in prey, we consider the existence and exact classifications of non-hyperbolic equilibria, and the corresponding high codimension bifurcations.
-The details are exhibited in Section 2.2 for determining the exact types and codimension of nilpotent equilibria, and in Section 3 to show the center-type equilibrium is a weak focus with order up to 4 and system \eqref{2.1} can undergo Hopf bifurcation of codimension 5.
+For a modified Leslie-Gower type predator-prey model with Lotka-Volterra type functional response and additive Allee effect in prey, we consider the existence and exact classifications of non-hyperbolic equilibria, and the corresponding high codimension bifurcations.
+The details are exhibited in Section 2.3 for determining the exact types and codimension of nilpotent equilibria, and in Section 5 to show the center-type equilibrium $E_2^*$ is a weak focus, where system \eqref{2.1} can undergo degenerate Hopf bifurcation and emerge up to 5 limit cycles.

-When system \eqref{2.1} exhibits nilpotent cusp and focus bifurcation codimension 4 and 5, there exist a sequence of lower codimension bifurcations originating from the nilpotent cusp and focus of codimension 4 and 5, which can be seen as the organizing centers of the bifurcation set.
+When system \eqref{2.1} exhibits nilpotent cusp bifurcation of codimension 4 and Hopf bifurcation, there exist a sequence of lower codimension bifurcations originating from the nilpotent cusp of codimension 4 and Hopf bifurcation, which can be seen as the organizing centers of the bifurcation set.
 For the detailed description of focus type and cusp type nilpotent bifurcations of codimension 4, one can refer to literatures \cite{CMJ,MJH,JMC}.
-When system \eqref{2.1} has a center-type equilibrium, we show that it is a weak focus with order up to 5, and system \eqref{2.1} can exhibit degenerate Hopf bifurcation of codimension 5.
+Different from \cite{JMC} and \cite{ZZ}, who found the coexistence of 3 limit cycles, we show that a center-type equilibrium of system \eqref{2.1} is a weak focus with order up to 5, and system \eqref{2.1} can exhibit 5 small-amplitude limit cycles by Hopf bifurcation.
+This phenomenon is rarely studied in the existing literature of predator-prey systems.

-From the results in Section 3, the codimension of the non-hyperbolic positive equilibria depends on not only the parameter values, but also the locations of the equilibria.
-The bifurcation processes in Sections 4 and 5 show the great changes of dynamical behaviors of the system with small perturbations of either parameters or initial conditions.
+From the results in Section 2, the codimension of the non-hyperbolic positive equilibria depends on not only the parameter values, but also the locations of the equilibria.
+The bifurcation processes in Sections 3 and 4 show the great changes of dynamical behaviors of the system with small perturbations of either parameters or initial conditions.
 It indicates the high sensitivities of the population dynamics on both parameter values and initial densities.
 Moreover, it is notable that, the additive Allee effects in prey may cause coextinction of both populations.
 Our results also indicate more complexity for the coexistence and oscillations of both populations in predator-prey system, including the final population sizes, the amplitudes as well as the period of the population oscillations.

 The additive Allee effect helps to understand the extinction risk faced by small populations, especially endangered species or early invasive populations.
 At the same time, it also provides theoretical support for studying the bistable behavior of populations, such as stable equilibrium and extinction states.
 By quantifying the additive Allee effect, we can help analyze the stability of ecosystems under external disturbances and develop more effective conservation measures, such as artificial intervention to increase population density.